 - 2 cups (about 300 g) gluten-free flour mix, preferably Bob’s Red Mill 1-to-1 Gluten-Free Baking Blend or another flour blend with xanthan gum

 - 1/2 teaspoon salt

-- 8 tablespoons very cold butter, cut into small pieces, plus more to grease the pan
+- 1/2 cup (8 tablespoons) very cold butter, cut into tablespoons and then cut in half, plus more to grease the pan